dylanrathbone/CsvToJson/README.md

 </ul>

 <ul>
 <li>Wire it up.
-Update the case statement within the convert.rb script to include your new generator...
+Update the case statement within the convert.rb script to include your new generator
 </li>

 <pre><code>